Navigating the Maze of Global Climate Politics: A Game Theory Perspective

 Liked by 1 person

-9. Douglas Cotton
+9. Douglas Cotton's avatar Douglas Cotton

 President Trump has done the right thing.
 My response to climate alarmists (like yourself, Roy Choudhury) is based on correct physics and copious evidence on Earth and throughout the Solar System.
 The claim that carbon dioxide warms us is the biggest deception in history – a scam causing immeasurable poverty, starvation and death especially due to the reallocation of funds that would otherwise have been spent on humanitarian aid.
 But even the use of corn for ethanol uses up some of the food supply.
 There are hundreds of billions of dollars being wasted on pointless research when the whole conjecture is so easily proven wrong with a simple analysis showing that the “greenhouse gas” water vapor cools us.
 There will be no catastrophe.
 For those who wish to learn about the 21st century breakthrough in our understanding of the role of so-called “greenhouse gases” in cooling the Earth, see my article and papers.
 Also see my article “Understanding Natural Climate Cycles.”